MEO (telecommunication company): Marketing

 The communication campaign invested in a strong advertising effort, protagonized by Portuguese humoristic characters, the Gato Fedorento.
+In 2015, Marketing left Gato Fedorento after 7 years and Cristiano Ronaldo launches the new campaign for the MEO brand, a sub-division of Altice.
+In 2018, Sophia arrived, precisely as the new 4K and Portable box with join venture with Cristiano Ronaldo.
+The current slogan is MEO Humaniza-te.

+MEO Logos

 Service

 MEO's technology transmits over fiber optic and ADSL—either television (IPTV), telephone (VOIP) and internet.
 MEO ADSL integrates a router with a switch, connected to the telephone plug to decode and distribute the signal, and another for the television called MEOBox.
 The two MEOBox models are built by Motorola and Scientific Atlanta, with a processor, optional hard drive, HDMI slot, two SCART slots, a digital sound slot and an Ethernet slot.

 The MEO Fiber Optic service uses an Optical Network Terminal, that decodes the fiber optic signal and passes it to the router.

 Television

 MEO offers television content transmission through four platforms: the ADSL network (IPTV), fiber optic (IPTV), satellite (DTH) and the 3G/4G network inherited from mobile communications carrier TMN, added to MEO in January 2014.

 MEO ADSL television service includes a basic slate of 120 TV channels.
 Subscribers can access more than 170 channels if purchasing the “MEO Total” bundle, which included HD channels.
 FTTH MEO offers bundles distinguished by the speed of data transmission.
 Just like MEO ADSL, the basic package includes 120 channels.

 With IPTV channels can be purchased through the MEObox remote control, unlike the satellite and coax services.
 Another advantage is its speed of 200 milliseconds.

 The IPTV network also enables the customer to play games in the MEOBox and to explore content from the internet and dozens of interactive apps.
 The programming schedule is available along with a “PIP” (Picture In Picture) showing other channels onscreen alongside the current selection.
 It is also possible to record and pause the show being live transmitted or even watching what was transmitted on the last 7 days (automatic recordings.

 In geographies where fiber-optic or ADSL networks are not available, MEO offers a television service by satellite.

+In 2018, Altice presented a new box.
+This new 4K WiFi Box has a similar design to the previous one but is much smarter and with a much more intuitive interface.

 The anywhere MEO's TV solution is called MEO Go.